Lombiq/HipChat-to-Microsoft-Teams-Migration-Utility/Readme.md

 Utility to migrate Atlassian HipChat content to Microsoft Teams.
 You can use this instead of waiting for [official support](https://microsoftteams.uservoice.com/forums/555103-public/suggestions/16933120-importing-from-slack-hipchat-flowdock-basecamp).
 We're testing this utility at [Lombiq Technologies](https://lombiq.com) (a web development company working with Microsoft technologies) with a 4GB+ HipChat export package containing more than 200k messages.

+Currently the app can import rooms and messages from a HipChat export file into Teams channels under a specific team.
+See below for missing features and bugs.

 Note that this being a utility with just temporary use simplicity of implementation was favored against long-term maintainability.
 Note that the guide assumes you're using Windows but everything should work equally well under any OS supported by .NET Core.